Quick Links

 Our Future:

 The Village of Brighton has a bright future as Government, Businesses, Churches, and Residents work together to continue to improve the quality of life our Village offers.
-With the expansion of events offered for all ages, to updating our infrastructure and streets, adding greenspace for recreation and relaxation, updating our facilities and building new facilities to enhance the lives of our residents, we are working together to ensure a quality future and a Better Brighton.
-Our Village offers a safe and secure lifestyle enhanced by our excellent Police and Fire Departments, Public Works Department and a friendly spirit of neighbor to neighbor that resides in our neighborhoods of the Village.
+With the expansion of events offered for all ages, to updating our infrastructure and streets, adding greenspace for recreation and relaxation, we are working together to ensure a quality future and a better Brighton.
+Our Village offers a safe and secure lifestyle enhanced by our excellent Police and Fire Departments.
 We offer a wide range of businesses from restaurants, small manufactures, service companies, financial institutions and professional services, also seeking an expansion of new business opportunities continually.
-Brighton has a steep history to build from and the future looks bright as we celebrated our Sesquicentennial in 2019 with a greater success ahead for our Village as we work, plan, and achieve together.
+Brighton celebrated it's rich history with a Sesquicentennial celebration in 2019.
+The Village anticipates greater success ahead as we work, plan, and achieve together.